fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 plot(CPUE_index~Time, data=RickerHarvestA, type="l", main="Region A")

-requires the use of
+The function fitGP_fish requires the use of

-with pre-generated lags (option A1 in Specifying
+data with pre-generated lags (option A1 in Specifying

 training data)).
-Values for y
+Values for y, m, and

-are required, which should be the names of the
+h are required, which should be the names of the

-.
+appropriate columns in data.
 A value for time

 is also recommended.
 For the sample dataset, we will use just one